AnastasiosTsak/LearnAnalytics-SQLServerRServices/README.md

  - Visual Studio with [R Tools](https://aka.ms/rtvs-current)
  - [RStudio Desktop](http://www.rstudio.com/products/rstudio/download/)

 Since the release of Microsoft R Server version 9 and until it comes bundled with the SQL R Services release, we need to upgrade our instance of R Services manually.
-If you wish to have SQL Server running on your personal laptops (not required) to run these examples, here's instructions to do so:
+If you wish to have SQL Server running on your personal laptops (not required) to run these examples, here's instructions to do so.
+You will need to have an MSDN account to download and install the following items.
+Links are not provided.

- - Install SQL Server 2016 SP1
+ - Install **SQL Server 2016 SP1**
- - Install Cumulative updates 1 by running `SQLServer2016-KB3208177-x64.exe`
+ - Install **Cumulative Updates 1 (KB3208177)** by running `SQLServer2016-KB3208177-x64.exe`
- - Install Microsoft R Server by running `en_r_server_901_for_windows_x64_9649035.exe`
+ - Install **Microsoft R Server for Windows** by running `en_r_server_901_for_windows_x64_9649035.exe`
  - Bind the R server instance to the R Services instance by running cmd as administator and doing the following:

     ```